Can you stay friends with Mr Unavailable’s & Assclowns after you break up?- Part Three

 Being friends removes responsibility because anything you say or do that he wants to dodge the bullet on, he can say that you know the relationship is over and that it was only friendship that was on offer.

-You also need to remember that unless you were genuine friends before you became ‘lovers’ (this is not the same as being friends a guy who always had every intention of getting into your knickers…or you being friends with him in the hope that he would get into your knickers…), then you were never actually friends in the first place.
+You also need to remember that unless you were genuine friends before you became ‘lovers’ (this is not the same as being friends with a guy who always had every intention of getting into your knickers…or you being friends with him in the hope that he would get into your knickers…), then you were never actually friends in the first place.

 You must set the boundaries from the outset even if it makes you feel uncomfortable.